wlsntrn03/wlsntrn03/README.md

 <br/>

- <p>My name is Wilson, and I am a recent Computer Science graduate from George Mason University.
+ <p>My name is <b>Wilson</b>, and I am a recent Computer Science graduate from George Mason University.
 With a passion for software development, I am always seeking opportunities to learn new things.
 Feel free to reach out!</p>

 <h2 align="center">⚒️ SKILLS/TOOLS ⚒️</h2>
 <br/>